MARTIMM/Sultanstrail/doc/Design/Design planning stuf.md

   * [ ] About, show a page with version, people and contacts

 ## Items or problems to think about
-  * Color mapping must match that of the maps printed on paper.
+  * [ ] Color mapping must match that of the maps printed on paper.
-  * Add ability to choose other color maps for visual impaired or color blind people.
+  * [ ] Add ability to choose other color maps for visual impaired or color blind people.
-  * By what license should the project be protected
+  * [ ] By what license should the project be protected
-  * When clicking on a feature on the map, does the information show in a ballon or on a new page
+  * [ ] When clicking on a feature on the map, does the information show in a ballon or on a new page.
+Feature information;
-  * Feature information
-    * Restaurant - reservation possibility
+    * [ ] Restaurant - reservation information and facility
-    * Hotel etc - booking possibility
+    * [ ] Hotel etc - booking information and facility
-    * Mosque - historic background
+    * [ ] Mosque - historic background
-    * City, village - historic background, city elders contact info, etc
+    * [ ] City, village - historic background, city elders contact info, etci

 ## Planning
 ```mermaid